 In this course, students will have to answer the question:

 Given a particular bike, what will be your own predicted time over a distance of 650 m. and how well does this match reality?
-For an impression of the final tests in 2015-2016 see this link
+For an impression of the final tests in 2017-2018 see this video:

 The prediction should be based on a power-based simulation model of cycling and the relevant bike- and rider dependent parameters, which have to be collected experimentally.
 The same does of course apply to the measurement of “reality”